 Log in, using the link in the upper left corner of the home page

 Your DHS Program login information (email and password) give you access to IPUMS DHS data for analysis.
 If you are not already a DHS data user, you can register at The DHS Program website.
 There is no charge to register or use DHS.

 Select unit of analysis

-On the IPUMS-DHS home page, click on GET DATA, then click on your preferred unit of analysis (women, children under five, births).
+On the IPUMS-DHS home page, click on GET DATA, then click on your preferred unit of analysis (women, children under five, births, men, or household members).
 This will take you to the Data Selection page.